Combinatorial Markov Search: Introduction

-We consider generalizations where each box is replaced by a \emph{Markov Search Process (MSP)}, which involves a finite sequence of costly decisions and stochastic state transitions culminating in an available reward.
-As another motivating example, suppose a company is involved in research and development on several potential new products, but only has the capacity to bring one to market.
-Each product development is a Markov Search Process involving choices between a number of means -- experiments, prototype development, and so on -- to further develop it; each choice requires an investment of resources and may open the door to further choices or investments depending on the outcomes of prior stages.
-The company may interactively investigate and develop the potential products in parallel, e.g. abandoning some when they become less promising and perhaps revisiting them later; but eventually, it must choose only one product to produce.
+$\cms$ models problems such as a company investing in the development of its next product, which may be one of $n$ potential options.
+Each option is a Markov Search Process involving research and development choices that require resources and may open the door to further choices.
+The company may interactively investigate and develop the potential options in parallel, e.g. abandoning some when they become less promising, and eventually choosing one to bring to market.

-As we discuss below, prior work on such problems tends to either rely on index theorems related to Weitzman's; or where index theorems are unavailable, focus on details of a particular model, e.g. non-obligatory Pandora's Box.
-Techniques for provable guarantees in more broad decisionmaking settings are generally unavailable.
-It might therefore be expected for our problem that, even in the case of selecting a single reward, an efficient approximation is either not possible, or requires a highly adaptive approach.

-Neither turns out to be the case.
-In this paper, we give polynomial-time constant-factor approximation algorithms for this problem and for the extension to the case of any matroid selection constraint.
-Our algorithms are online, i.e. process the alternatives one at a time, yielding optimal prophet inequalities for this setting.
-Our results also imply a constant Price of Anarchy for the problem of coordinating an arbitrary group of strategic agents, each of whom faces a costly investment environment modeled as an MSP, to efficiently search for potential uses of constrained resource(s) and allocate them.